freem/freemlib-neogeo/README.md

 -------
 The freemlib for Neo-Geo is licensed under the [ISC License](http://opensource.org/licenses/ISC).
 Full terms may be found in the "LICENSE" file.
-Tools may be licensed differently from the main library.
+Tools may be licensed differently from the main library, see each project for licensing details.

 Contact
 -------